chica25/Ice_Cream_Shop_Backend/README.md

 ### Notes
 - index page with list of all ice cream flavors
-- user can search for the ice cream name
+- user can search for ice cream by name
 - display image and flavors

 Design